-Yet Zimbabwe is now ready to welcome tourists again and we think that as soon as political change happens it will quickly revive as one of Africa’s most exciting destinations.
+Yet it is now ready to welcome tourists again and we think that as soon as political change happens it will quickly revive as one of Africa’s most exciting destinations.
 There are still tens of thousands of elephants and vast numbers of plains game in Hwange with almost no-one to see them.
 Herds of buffalo, carefully protected rhinoceros and prides of lion roam the Kariba shoreline watched by pods of yawning hippo and crocodiles which lurk menacingly in the semi-submerged tree lines.
-Paddling and drifting down the Lower Zambezi for a few days on a canoe safari remains an unforgettable adventure, while the Chimanimani Highlands are some of the best safari walking country in Africa.
+Paddling and drifting down the Lower Zambezi for a few days on a canoe remains an unforgettable adventure, while the Chimanimani Highlands are some of the best for walking in Africa.

-A number of Zimbabwe’s best safari camps are still running and are set to thrive as tourists return.
+A number of Zimbabwe’s best camps are still running and are set to thrive as tourists return.
 Makololo Plains is a luxury tented camp deep in Southern Hwange, almost besieged by elephants as the long dry season advances.
 At Ruckomechi you can enjoy walking and thrilling game drives in the dreamlike landscapes of Mana Pools as well as sunset boat rides on the Zambezi, and in Kariba Steve Edwards superb little Musango Camp is now joined by a reopened five star Bumi Hills Safari Lodge.
 And of course that Grand Old Lady, the Victoria Falls Hotel with her classic courtyards and red tiled roof, established in 1904 – still the best place to admire the mile wide waterfall.

 Nearly all of the country’s rain falls between November and the end of March.
-During these months the enormous elephant and plains game herds in Hwange disperse due to the abundance of groundwater, and safaris in the World Heritage Site of Mana Pools become difficult in the sticky “cotton soil”.
+During these months the enormous elephant and plains game herds in Hwange disperse due to the abundance of groundwater, and in the World Heritage Site of Mana Pools, it become difficult in the sticky “cotton soil”.
 Victoria Falls is also seasonal and at its fullest between February and June.
 At other times of year the falls are still spectacular and you can see parts of the rock formations behind the cataracts.
 The wide range of activities at Victoria Falls are possible at most times of year.

 Make sure you call us at an early stage so that we can design an itinerary that is perfectly matched to the time of year that you want to travel.

-Zimbabwe has a wide variety of spectacular scenery including open savannah plains of Hwange, beautiful Mana Pools beside the wide Lower Zambezi, the unique landscape of Lake Kariba fringed by semi submerged trees and of course Victoria Falls.
+It has a wide variety of spectacular scenery including open savannah plains of Hwange, beautiful Mana Pools beside the wide Lower Zambezi, the unique landscape of Lake Kariba fringed by semi submerged trees and of course Victoria Falls.
 The country also has a fascinating history which can be experienced in Bulawayo and Great Zimbabwe, famous for its mysterious ruins.

 Please consult your medical doctor for information about vaccinations and protection from malaria.